Independent walker

 Walking with children

-The Overland Track can be a wonderful, formative experience for children, but the Tasmania Parks and Wildlife Service do not recommend the walk for children under 8 years of age.
+The Overland Track can be a wonderful, formative experience for children, but the Tasmania Parks and Wildlife Service (PWS) does not recommend the walk for children under 8 years of age.
 Children aged 17 and under must be accompanied by an adult.

 Most children love the Overland Track experience, but they must be prepared physically and mentally, and be well-equipped.
 Children are more susceptible than adults to fatigue, hypothermia and heat exhaustion.